Bob Malcolm: Coaching career

 Malcolm was appointed to a coaching position at Blackpool in January 2014, working for his former Rangers teammate Barry Ferguson.
 In a match against Burnley in April 2014, Malcolm was filmed pushing Blackpool player Stephen Dobbie in the face.
 Ferguson subsequently admitted that tensions were a "bit high".
 Blackpool avoided relegation from the Football League Championship, but Ferguson and Malcolm left the club at the end of the 2013–14 season.

 Ferguson was appointed manager of Scottish League Two club Clyde and in June 2014 recruited Malcolm to be a coach.
 Malcolm was promoted to the position of assistant manager at Clyde in August 2014.
-After Ferguson resigned on 26 February, Malcolm took caretaker charge of one match.
+After Ferguson resigned on 26 February, Malcolm took caretaker charge of two matches.

 In October 2017, Malcolm was seen operating an ice cream van in Glasgow's Barlanark neighbourhood, filling in for a relative who owned the operation.

 Malcolm was the assistant manager of Kelty Hearts, working under Barry Ferguson, up until 2021, when Ferguson was appointed as manager of Alloa Athletic.